shaik1002/biggitlabbomb/doc/administration/reference_architectures/2k_users.md

 - A GitLab server can use one or more Gitaly server nodes.
 - Gitaly addresses must be specified to be correctly resolvable for *all* Gitaly clients.
-- Gitaly servers must not be exposed to the public internet, as network traffic on Gitaly is unencrypted by default.
+- Gitaly servers must not be exposed to the public internet, as Gitaly's network traffic is unencrypted by default.
 The use of a firewall is highly recommended to restrict access to the Gitaly server.
 Another option is to [use TLS](#gitaly-tls-support).